grpc/proposal/A3-channel-tracing.md

 message ChannelTrace {
   // parent channel data
   TraceData channel_data = 1;
-  // tracks total subchannel seen, since some may be dropped as they go inactive int32 num_subchannels_seen = 2;
   // data for the subchannels of this channel repeated TraceData subchannel_data = 3;
 }